 As part of the response to Recommendation 9 of the NSW Ombudsman’s Report of Reviewable Deaths in 2005: Child Deaths, NSW Health was required to investigate the issue of promoting and ensuring compliance with the Guidelines.
 The findings from a study undertaken to identify the current levels of awareness, knowledge and compliance with the Guidelines across NSW indicated that further work was required.
 Most notably the guidelines required updating to bring them in line with changes to the National Health and Medical Research Council Guidelines regarding alcohol use in pregnancy; recent research findings with respect to the safety of buprenorphine use in pregnancy and to ensure that the guidelines were suitable for the NSW context.

-The process will use a similar method (a consensus model) adopted in the development of the Guidelines to revise and update the Guidelines.
-A rigorous process in which international and Australian research literature is reviewed by experts and consensus achieved will be used.
-A collaborative group of colleagues working within the drug and alcohol program of their respective Area Health Services along with key experts in the area will be bought together in a face to face consensus meeting to comment on the Guidelines.
+The process used a similar method (a consensus model) adopted in the development of the Guidelines to revise and update the Guidelines.
+International and Australian research literature was reviewed by experts.
+A collaborative group of colleagues working within the drug and alcohol program of their respective Area Health Services along with key experts in the area were bought together in a face to face consensus meeting to comment on the Guidelines.